Shape anisotropy effect on magnetization reversal induced by linear down chirp pulse: Numerical Results

-In a nanoscale magnetic sample$\slash$nanoparticle, demagnetization field or shape anisotropy field $H_\text{shape}$, which is originated in the asymmetric shape of sample due to dipole-dipole interaction, is a physical property which has important influence on the magnetization reversal time $t_s$ and its energy consumption.
-In order to take into account demagnetization field$\slash$ $H_\text{shape}$, we choose cuboid shaped sample$\slash$nanoparticle of volume $V=S\times d$, where, $S$ is the cross-sectional area and $d$ is the height.
-To increase the demagnetization field or $H_\text{shape}$, the cross-sectional area $S$ gradually increases while the height $d$ kept fixed.
-Specifically, we intend to investigate the magnetization reversal of the samples of different $S$, $S=10 \times 10 $ nm$^2$, $12 \times 12 $ nm$^2$, $14 \times 14 $ nm$^2$ $16 \times 16 $ nm$^2$, $20 \times 20 $ nm$^2$, $24 \times 24 $ nm$^2$, $28 \times 28 $ nm$^2$, $32 \times 32 $ nm$^2$.
-For each sample, by finding the demagnetization factors\cite{dubowik1996} $N_z$ and $N_x$ analytically, the shape anisotropy fields $H_\text{shape} = \mu_0 (N_z-N_x)M_\text{s}$ are calculated. $H_\text{shape}$ actually normal to the free layer plane ($xy$-plane), i.e., it opposes the easy axis anisotropy field ${H}_\text{ani}$ and hence reduces the effective anisotropy.
-Therefore, for each $S$, the resonance frequency ($f_0=\frac{\gamma}{2\pi}\left[H_\text{ani} - \mu_0 (N_z-N_x)M_\text{s}\right]$) is estimated as shown in the Table \ref{tab:table1}.
-To investigate the DCMWP-driven magnetization reversals, by keeping $H_\text{mw} = 0.045 \text{\:T}$ fixed and using $f_0$ close to corresponding resonance frequency, we estimate the optimal $\eta$ corresponding to each $H_\text{shape}$.
-FIG. \ref{fig:Fig3}(a) shows the the $\eta$ dependence of $t_s$ for each sample $H_\text{shape}$.
+To investigate the DCMP-driven magnetization reversals of nanoparticles of different $A$, by keeping $H_\text{mw} = 0.045 \text{\:T}$ and $f_0$ (close to resonant frequency corresponding to $A$ or ${H}_\text{shape}$) fixed, we estimate the optimal $\eta$ for each sample or $H_\text{shape}$.
+Figure \ref{fig:Fig2}(b) shows the $\eta$ dependence of $t_s$ for several samples or $H_\text{shape}$.
 It is noted that there exists a window of $\eta$ denoted by vertical dashed line.
-And for a small range of $\eta$ in the right edge of window, the reversal time is minimal.
-It means a flexibility to choose $\eta$ which is useful in application.
-FIG. \ref{fig:Fig3}(b) shows the optimal $\eta$ decreases with $H_\text{shape}$.
-Then DCMWP-driven magnetization reversals are investigate and the time evolutions of $m_z$ for different $H_\text{shape}$ or $S$ are shown in the FIG. \ref{fig:Fig2}(a).
-It is found that with the increase of $H_\text{shape}$, the magnetization switching time $t_s$ remains almost same until $S = 28 \times 28 $ nm$^2$ but for $S = 32 \times 32 $ nm$^2$ or larger $S$, the magnetization reverses very smoothly (give color (red is better),you may change it in graph ) i.e., $t_s$ drops to = 0.346 $\text{\;ns}$ which close to the theoretical limit ( 0.396667 $ \text{\;ns}$) \cite{wang2007}.
-So, it is mentioned that there is a critical $S$ and above which the switching time significantly reduces, which is an ultimate demand in device application.
+For a small range of $\eta$ in the right edge of window, the $t_s$ is minimal.
+It means that there is a flexible space to choose $\eta$.
+In addition, the optimal $\eta(H_\text{shape})$ decreases with $H_\text{shape}$ as shown in the Figure \ref{fig:Fig2}(c).
+These findings are useful in device application since it was reported that generating DCMP with higher chirp rate is a challenge \cite{islam2018}.
+Afterward, DCMP (with $H_\text{mw} = 0.045$, $f_0$ corresponding to $H_\text{shape}$ and optimal $\eta$($H_\text{shape}$)) driven magnetization reversals are investigate and thus the time evolutions of $m_z$ for different $H_\text{shape}$ or $A$ are shown in the Figure \ref{fig:Fig2}(a).
+It is found that with the increase of $H_\text{shape}$, the magnetization switching time $t_s$ remains almost same until $A_7 = 28 \times 28 $ nm$^2$ but for $A_8 \geq 32 \times 32 $ nm$^2$, the magnetization reverses very smoothly i.e., $t_s$ drops to = 0.34 $\text{\;ns}$ which is close to the theoretical limit (0.39 $ \text{\;ns}$) \cite{wang2007}.
+So, it is mentioned that there is a critical $A$ and for larger values than it, the switching time becomes significantly smaller which is an ultimate demand in device application.